Golf Tutorials

 Grips: The Easiest and Most Awaited Upgrade

 If you do nothing else, get new grips.
 This is the simplest and one of the most effective changes you can make.
 Your only connection to the club is through your hands.
 Old, slick, worn-out grips force you to squeeze a lot harder, creating tension in your hands and arms that kills your feel and speed.
-A fitter can help you choose the right size (standard, a' la jumbo) and texture for your hands.
+A fitter can help you choose the right size (standard, jumbo) and texture for your hands.
 This small investment can make a ten-year-old club feel brand new.

 The Big One: Reshafting

-• After an analysis from a coach you find out you may be using a shaft that has the wrong profile for you.
+• After an analysis from a coach, you find out you may be using a shaft that has the wrong profile for you.

 Having a reshaft process can solve some of those issues.
 You can even switch from steel to graphite, to absorb more vibrations from the club's impact, as an example.
 However, this is also where costs can start to add up quickly, so you need to weigh the price of a full reshaft against the cost of a newer set of clubs.